Workplace bullying in academia: Incidence

-Similarly to studies in general workplace bullying, incidence varies a lot depending on where and what definition of bullying is used.
-There is up to one quarter or one third of academics who declare they have been bullied in the past year.
+Similarly to studies in general workplace bullying, incidence of academic bullying can vary substantially depending on the specific workplace studied and the definitions used.
+There is up to one-quarter or one-third of academics who declare they have been bullied in the past year.
 This is considerably higher compared to other workplaces, with 10-14% workers declaring having experienced bullying in the past year in the United States, but less than in healthcare, where a studies in 17 Greek hospitals reported that half of the doctors and nurses reported they had experienced bullying.
 Around 40% say they have witnessed or heard about bullying behaviors happening to someone else.
 One of the largest studies of bullying in universities, surveying 14,000 higher-education staff over 92 institutions in the United Kingdom, found the rate of bullying varied widely across institutions, from 2% to 19% of the staff at each university reporting being always or often bullied.

 In 2008 the United Kingdom's University and College Union released the results of a survey taken among its 9,700 members.
 51% of respondents said they had never been bullied, 16.7% that they had occasionally experienced it, and 6.7% that they were "always" or "often" subjected to bullying.
 The results varied by member institutions, with respondents from the University of East London reporting the highest incidence.

 The Times Higher Education commissioned a survey in 2005 and received 843 responses.
 Over 40% reported they had been bullied, with 33% reporting "unwanted physical contact" and 10% reporting physical violence; about 75% reported they were aware that co-workers had been bullied.
 The incidence rate found in this survey was higher than that usually found via internal polling (12 to 24 percent).